malls/luck.js/README.md

 Methods are mostly chainable and work for both single elements and groups of elements.

 ###.parent()
-Selects the parent node of the selector.
+Switches selector to its parent node.

 ###.child(number)
 Switch selector to its child nodes, or a specific child node if an integer argument is given.